steeric1/debait/README.md

 * Creating posts on tags and reading them
 * Commenting posts
 * Upvoting and downvoting posts
-* Subscribing and unsubscribing to tags (though there's no feed yet, so this doesn't really do much right now)
+* Subscribing and unsubscribing to tags
-* Visually it's starting to look nicer
+* Showing posts from subscribed tags

 ## How to run